 How does this impact estate planning?
 Many of the rules and techniques developed over the last century involving estate planning were crafted at a time when the nuclear family dominated the American landscape.
 As a result, the law generally assumes the goal of every household is to leave everything to the surviving spouse who will, in turn, leave everything the couple’s joint children.

 But what if you do not have joint children?
 Or what if you have separate children?
 Under the default rules, most everything will go to the surviving spouse.
 He or she is then free to give it away as they see fit.
 If he or she does not have an estate plan, the property will ultimately go to the surviving spouse’s children.
 Unless they remarry, in which case it would go to their new spouse.
+Proper estate planning is necessary to prevent such unintended consequences.

 If you or your spouse are in a second marriage, or contemplating a second marriage, additional steps need to be taken to ensure your estate passes to your intended heirs.
 Otherwise, the default rules may apply resulting in your estate passing to unintended heirs.